Dhart1984/Simple-Trivia/planning.md

     -   wAnswer
     -   skipQuestion
         -   use document.queryselector to attache node element to JS
+        -   remember the # tag when using queryselector to attach elements with ID's (dont need pound sign if use getelementbyID)
 ***Step 4**
+-   Initialize State Values
+    -   under functions in JS outline: Create init function
+        -   set initial state for our H1's(staevariables)
+        -   what should the state of the game when the game starts?
+            -   player score will = 0
+            -   skips will = 0
+            -   wrong answeres (strikes) will also = 0
+    -   Define Render function
+        -   call render function
+    -   Invoke the Init Function
 ***Step 5**
 ***Step 6**
 ***Step 7**